Skip to main content

 image

-If you do not have access to the dashboard, register with a CERN SSO account, please get in touch through the Slack channel.
+If you do not have access to the dashboard, login with a CERN account, or please get in touch through the Mattermost channel.
 The location of the storage elements, which are provided and maintained by European partner institutions, is shown on the map, and a list of them is reported in the table.

 Rucio Storage Element (site-technology)Location